MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 is supported by MassTransit for saga storage.
 The example below shows the code-first approach to using NHibernate for saga persistence.

+#### Concurrency

+NHibernate natively supports multiple concurrency handling mechanisms.
+The easiest is probably adding a `Version` property of type `int` to the saga instance class and map it to the column with the same name.
+NHibernate will use it by default.

+#### Configuration and usage

 ```csharp
 public class SagaInstance : SagaStateMachineInstance
 {